Leopardi House – Recanati

 Giacomo Leopardi’s birthplace.
 Library.
 Museum.
 Open all year round.

-OPEN when MARCHE is YELLOW AREA
+OPEN when MARCHE is WHITE or YELLOW AREA

 For the opening hours visit the website>>>